Four different descriptions of the course design process

 - Assess whether the learning process is realistic and motivating for students.

-- Does the design meet the needs of diverse student groups;
+- Does the design meet the needs of diverse student groups?

 Stage 9 Deliver the (re)designed blended course